Hello friends – it’s time for small batch cupcakes!

 I’ll tell ya now, you’ll need every bit of batter to fill 12 cupcakes so scrape the bowl well.

-Bake the cupcakes to puffed and golden.
+Bake the small batch cupcakes to puffed and golden.
 They really are the sweetest little cakes!

 While the cakes cool whip together the powdered sugar, remaining butter, milk, and splash of vanilla.